apache/atlas/docs/src/documents/Misc/SoftReference.md

 #### Background

 Entity attributes are specified using attribute definitions.
-An attributes persistence strategy is determined by based on their type.
+An attributes' persistence strategy is determined by based on their type.

 Primitive types are persisted as properties within the vertex of their parent.

-Non-primitive attributes get a vertex of their own and and edge is created between the parent the child to establish ownership.
+Non-primitive attributes get a vertex of their own and edge is created between the parent the child to establish ownership.

 Attribute with _isSoftReference_ option set to _true_, is non-primitive attribute that gets treatment of a primitive attribute.